UPDATED: APRIL 19, 2023 | 3 MIN READ

 You may also need to shop around for different insurance agents.
 Some individual agents are hesitant to cover certain breeds.
 Even if one agent declines to issue a policy, you may be able to get a policy from the same company through a different agent.

-We’ve already suggested several insurers that will cover German Shepherds, but let’s say that, for some reason, none of them will work for you.
+We’ve already suggested several insurers that will cover homeowners insurance with a german shepherd, but let’s say that, for some reason, none of them will work for you.
 Maybe they don’t operate in your area or charge high premiums for your breed.
 How do you keep your dog without putting yourself at risk?

 Several supplemental insurance policies specifically cover dog bites.
 Canine Liability policies include the Federation of Insured Dog Owners, the American Kennel Club, and insurance.